"I Was Asked If I Was Sexually Abused As A Child, And Hence Wouldn't Take A Selfie With My Father"

 If you truly wish to empower women, I urge you to condemn this kind of hatred being spread in your name.
 Regretfully, I deleted my initial tweet because of the backlash.
 But I stand by what I said and I'll reiterate it here:

 "Selfies don't bring about change, reform does.
 So please try and be bigger than a photograph.
-Come on!"Share
+Come on!"Share this quote

 And as for my initial reservation about the initiative being nothing more than eyewash, I am deeply saddened to see that, in the end, I was proved right.